saim14/CPP-101/README.md

 * From: SFMU Library.

 > Chapter 1, 2 Done (SFMU Computer Lab) <br>
-> Chapter 3 Ongoing (The book is not well organized.)
+> Chapter 3 Ongoing (The book is not well organized, hence returned it)

 ##### Following online resources